 By Bonnie from Brownsville, TX

 Installing a piece of pegboard in your shop is a good way to help organize your tools.
-This is a guide about using a peg board to organize a workshop.
+This is a page about using a peg board to organize a workshop.